-''' icon - filename of icon used for taskbar and title bar button_color - button color (foreground, background) element size - element size (width, height) in characters margins - tkinter margins around outsize element_padding - tkinter padding around each element auto_size_text - autosize the elements to fit their text auto_size_buttons - autosize the buttons to fit their text font - font used for elements border_width - amount of bezel or border around sunken or raised elements slider border width - changes the way sliders look slider relief - changes the way sliders look slider orientation - changes orientation of slider autoclose time - time in seconds for autoclose boxes message_box_line_width - number of characers in a line of text in message boxes progress_meter_border_depth - amount of border around raised or lowered progress meters progress meter style - style of progress meter as defined by tkinter progress_meter_relief - relief style progress_meter_color - color of the bar and background of progress meters progress meter size - size in (characters, pixels) background_color - Color of the main window's background element_background_color - Background color of the elements text_element_background_color - Text element background color input_elements_background_color - Input fields background color element text color - Text color of elements that have text, like Radio Buttons input text color - Color of the text that you type in '''
+icon - filename of icon used for taskbar and title bar button color - button color (foreground, background) element_size - element size (width, height) in characters margins - tkinter margins around outsize element padding - tkinter padding around each element auto size text - autosize the elements to fit their text auto size buttons - autosize the buttons to fit their text font - font used for elements border width - amount of bezel or border around sunken or raised elements slider border width - changes the way sliders look slider relief - changes the way sliders look slider orientation - changes orientation of slider autoclose time - time in seconds for autoclose boxes message box line width - number of characers in a line of text in message boxes progress meter border depth - amount of border around raised or lowered progress met progress_meter_style - style of progress meter as defined by tkinter progress meter relief - relief style progress meter color - color of the bar and background of progress meters progress_meter_size - size in (characters, pixels) background color - Color of the main window's background element background color - Background color of the elements text element background color - Text element background color input elements background color - Input fields background color element text color - Text color of elements that have text, like Radio Buttons input text color - Color of the text that you type in scrollbar color - Color for scrollbars (may not always work) text color - Text element default text color

+'''

-''' scrollbar_color - Color for scrollbars (may not always work) text_color - Text element default text color text_justification - justification to use on Text Elements.
-Values are strings - 'left', 'right', 'center' debug_win_size - size of the Print output window window_location - location on the screen (x,y) of window's top left cornder tooltip_time - time in milliseconds to wait before showing a tooltip.
-Default is 400ms '''
+text_justification - justification to use on Text Elements.
+Values are strings - 'le debug_win_size - size of the Print output window window_location - location on the screen (x,y) of window's top left cornder tooltip_time - time in milliseconds to wait before showing a tooltip.
+Default is 400

+'''

-These settings apply to all windows SetOptions.
+These settings apply to all windows Setoptions.
 The Row options and Element options will take precedence over these settings.
 Settings can be thought of as levels of settings with the window-level being the highest and the Element-level the lowest.
 Thus the levels are: